Leading Coins 4 Entrepreneur (LC4) One Day Volume Hits $495.00

-Leading Coins 4 Entrepreneur (CURRENCY:LC4) traded up 10.8% against the dollar during the one day period ending at 9:00 AM Eastern on December 23rd.
-Over the last week, Leading Coins 4 Entrepreneur has traded 41.6% higher against the dollar.
-Leading Coins 4 Entrepreneur has a total market cap of $93,551.66 and $495.00 worth of Leading Coins 4 Entrepreneur was traded on exchanges in the last 24 hours.
-One Leading Coins 4 Entrepreneur token can now be bought for approximately $0.0623 or 0.00000567 BTC on major cryptocurrency exchanges.
+Leading Coins 4 Entrepreneur (CURRENCY:LC4) traded up 10.8% against the dollar during the twenty-four hour period ending at 17:00 PM E.T. on December 27th.
+Over the last week, Leading Coins 4 Entrepreneur has traded up 41.6% against the dollar.
+Leading Coins 4 Entrepreneur has a market capitalization of $93,551.66 and approximately $495.00 worth of Leading Coins 4 Entrepreneur was traded on exchanges in the last 24 hours.
+One Leading Coins 4 Entrepreneur token can now be bought for $0.0623 or 0.00000567 BTC on popular exchanges.

 Here is how related cryptocurrencies have performed over the last 24 hours: